mitjafelicijan/abtts/README.md

 - Chapter files like `chapter1.txt` must be all in the same folder as `toc.txt`.
 - You can comment lines if you want with `#`.
 These files will be omitted.
-- Lines starting with `--` are special meta tags and (title, author, year, cover, words, length) are all required.
+- Lines starting with `--` are special meta tags and ( author, year, cover, words, length) are all required.
 They can be empty, but they must be provided.
+- Title (`title`) tag must not be empty.
+Filenames get generated from this value so make sure this tag is populated.
-- Cover images are baked into the MP3 file.
+- Cover images are baked into the OGG file.
 Cover image MUST be a JPEG.

 ## Included books